 Clearly neither side has a convincing mandate and with turnout at 82 percent — the highest in living memory — it’s also clear that more voting, whether in the form of a referendum or another election, will not break the deadlock.

 There is another way out.

-The same government survey found that when Catalans are given more than two options, and they can also choose becoming a federal state inside Spain or giving up autonomy, support for independence drops to 40 percent.
+The same government survey found that when Catalans are given more than two options, and they can also choose to become a federal state of Spain or give up autonomy, support for independence drops to 40 percent.